 Born in Wilmington, DE, Matthew was on the move, growing up in Ohio, Wisconsin, and Illinois.
 His parents’ inspiration to always strive for more and never settle drove him to succeed.
 He graduated with a Bachelor of Science in Merchandising, Apparel, and Textiles from the University of Kentucky.
 Matthew’s sense of adventure takes him mountain biking, skiing, camping–anything in the woods or on the water–whenever possible.
 He now enjoys these adventures with his new wife and dog.

-Never one to shy away from rolling up his sleeves and digging in, Scott Davi works side by side with clients on both short and long term projects.
+Never one to shy away from rolling up his sleeves and digging in, Scott Davi works side by side with clients on both short and long-term projects.
 He brings along his strong business sense and Information Technology background (hardware, software, and management) to support those projects.
 Scott transforms business executives and managers into effective leaders for their expanding businesses, understanding their struggles and needs and providing them with the best process and technological solutions.
 Scott supports clients by putting in place the proper IT structure to support current business goals and growth into the future.

-Scott has been around the block a time or two in the IT industry with nearly 30 years in various capacities and vertical markets, twelve of those years in retail.
+Scott has been around the block a time or two in the IT industry with over 30 years in various capacities and vertical markets, twelve of those years in retail.
 He has a background in supporting the Small to Medium-sized Business (SMB) Market and creating an IT support arm for many businesses with no internal IT department.
 Throughout his career, Scott has successfully brought business IT environments to new levels of productivity, cost effectiveness, and functionality and has been pivotal in bringing many companies overall performance to new heights.
 He has served as consultant for a retail startup and an IT Director for the retail chain, Swiss Farm Stores, in Philadelphia, PA.
 As IT Director, he completed a high-profile Enterprise Resource Planning (ERP) system implementation to deliver an end-to-end Infrastructure Point of Sale solution where minimal technology previously existed.
 Scott has managed IT projects involving accounting, inventory management, Price Book management, payroll/time and attendance applications.
 He implemented Data Mart solutions for labor, sales, and product catalogs, drove infrastructure installations for new store locations, and created main office links through Virtual Private Network (VPN).
 Scott also possesses a broad range of experience in the manufacturing and service Industries including health care, transportation/logistics, and accounting.

 Scott attended Rutgers University, in his home state of New Jersey, to gain an MBA with emphasis on Management Information Systems, along with Associate and Bachelor Degrees in Computer Science.
 He extends his IT expertise to others as a member of the Association of Information Technology Professionals (AITP), Philadelphia Chapter.
 Scott devotes considerable time to his career, so when he gets the chance to spend time with his family he takes it.
 He manages to squeeze in a game of golf and brews his own beer and makes mead (honey wine) when he can.